-- Focus on conversations between chapter members and potential new members about organizational values and member organizations. - Establish guidelines for membership recruitment budgets and set a cap on membership recruitment expenses, including the value of all donated goods and services. - Keep decorations to a minimum and confined to the interior space used for recruitment rounds. - Eliminate the required purchasing of recruitment event attire for chapter members. - Eliminate gifts, favors, letters and notes for potential new members. - Eliminate all forms of bid promising, oral or written, to join a certain sorority before bids are distributed by Panhellenic. - Eliminate extraneous and costly performances.
+- Focus on conversations between chapter members and PNMs about organizational values and member organizations. - Establish guidelines for membership recruitment budgets and set a cap on membership recruitment expenses, including the value of all donated goods and services. - Keep decorations to a minimum and confined to the interior space used for recruitment rounds. - Eliminate the required purchasing of recruitment event attire for chapter members. - Eliminate gifts, favors, letters and notes for PNMs. - Eliminate all forms of bid promising, oral or written, to join a certain sorority before bids are distributed by Panhellenic. - Eliminate extraneous and costly performances.
 This includes but is not limited to, recruitment skits and door stacks.